kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 console.log(a) // Output: "Hello"
 ```

----

 5. ### `JavaScript` is a `compiled` or `interpreted` language ?

-- 🎯`Java Script` is a compiled language but java script is not purely interpreted language.
+- `Java Script` is a compiled language but java script is not purely interpreted language.

-- 🎯`Interpreted :` Code is not being read at all and execution is started.
+- `Interpreted :` Code is not being read at all and execution is started.

-- 🎯`Compiled :` Code is read at least once and then only it starts execution.
+- `Compiled :` Code is read at least once and then only it starts execution.

----

 💥 6.
 What are different `data types` in `Java Script` ❓